 1. Avoid the peak hours

-As mentioned, the busiest hours are between 11 am to 4 pm, especially during summer.
+As mentioned, the busiest hours are between 11 am to 4 pm, especially during the summer.
 So to avoid the crowd, make sure to come earlier.
 There are times that they need to close the area because it gets too full.

 2. Stay on designated viewing paths